 Digital program increment planning helps your team do better work

-Check out just a few of the ways that digital program increment planning can help your team do their best work.
+Check out just a few of the ways that digital program increment planning software can help your team do their best work.

-It allows more people to collaborate more effectively
+PI Planning Software allows more people to collaborate more effectively

 Especially when it comes to PI planning, where your whole ART should be present to provide input, using a digital tool that many people can access simultaneously means more people can contribute.
 While a digital program increment planning tool might not provide the same satisfaction as smacking a Post-it on a physical board, it accomplishes your main goal much better than a physical board does: more people can see and add to your PI plan.